autodesk-platform-services/aps-mfgdm-tutorial/index.md

 In this tutorial, we'll cover the first steps in your journey with the **MFG Data Model API** in a quick and simple way.
 At first, we'll go through the prerequisites needed to make everything work, and then we'll have a basic introduction to the **GraphQL** interface used by this API.

-Once we get that covered, we'll run from basic queries to more advanced ones, always using the **Explorer**, just like in the image below.
+Once we get that covered, we'll go from basic queries to more advanced ones, always using the **Explorer**, just like in the image below.

 ![sample queries](/aps-mfgdm-tutorial/assets/images/getproperties.png)